kiplin-dev/emblem-generator/README.md

 ##### Generate the assets

-Run `yarn generate-assets` to generate the assets then run `yarn build` to rebuild the `embelm-generator.js` file.
+Run `yarn generate-assets` to regenerate the `customAssets.js` file.

-You will now be able to use the new assets by passing their IDs (the SVG filename without the extension) to the object array in `drawEmblemObj()` method in your html file.
+You will now be able to define the custom assets in the `init()` method (see upon) and to use them by passing their IDs (the SVG filename without the extension) to the object array in `drawEmblemObj()` method in your html file.

 #### Modify the source code